-Occasionally, abdominal ultrasound may reveal moderate splenomegaly or portal vein or liver thrombosis, which is not obvious on physical examination, and which indicates chronic inflammation (which is usually obvious) or a primary myeloproliferative neoplasia.
+Occasionally, an abdominal ultrasound may reveal moderate splenomegaly or portal vein or liver thrombosis, which is not apparent on physical examination and indicates chronic inflammation (which is usually apparent) or primary myeloproliferative neoplasia.

-Interventions aimed at restoring blood flow are essential and their effectiveness is limited over time.
+Interventions to restore blood flow are essential, and their effectiveness is limited over time.

-Thrombolytic therapy, percutaneous coronary intervention, cerebral vascular interventions and Bypass surgery are all appropriate for certain environments.
+Thrombolytic therapy, percutaneous coronary intervention, cerebral vascular interventions, and Bypass surgery are appropriate for specific environments.